patrick-richter/al-folio/_projects/cnn_sentiment.md

 <script src="https://gist.github.com/patrick-richter/c833741c218588ff1c5f2f0fcddbaebc.js"></script>

 As the final step of preprocessing, the reviews must be encoded.
 In other words, the text (now only consisting of the words that are included in the vocabulary) is converted to a sequence where each integer represents one word in the vocabulary.
-Bellow, you can see an exemplary sequence.
+Below, you can see an exemplary sequence.

 Furthermore, the maximum number of words of a sequence is limited to prevent the input data from getting too large.
 The sequences are padded to a length of 550, meaning all words that exceed the limit are cut off.